-A.168.
-As a gesture of opposition, FARC increased their attacks in the week after Clinton's visit, with 22 members of the security forces and 60 rebels killed in clashes.
+A.112 As a gesture of opposition, FARC increased their attacks in the week after Clinton's visit to Colombia in August 2000, with 22 members of the security forces and 60 rebels killed in clashes.
 The army placed the total casualty rate for the five days after the Clinton visit at 112 people killed.
 [11w] The ELN added to the disruption by ensuring the Cano Limon pipeline was holed and out of action for the week.
 [11w,17gh] FARC and the ELN launched attacks in five municipalities in Cauca Department to coincide with the visit.
 The Pan-American Highway was blocked by the ELN with a torched roadblock of four buses and a lorry.
 [17gx] The ELN had previously mounted roadblocks and stoppages in early August, setting light to 46 vehicles by the 10 August, as part of its plan colombia protest.
 The protests were lifted on 12 August.
 [17fs,17fu]

-A.169.
-Other opposition to Clinton's visit included an occupation by Bogota students, and a noisy march of about 5000 protestors.
+A.113 Other opposition to Clinton's visit included an occupation by Bogota students, and a noisy march of about 5000 protestors.
 [17gp,17gr,17gs] Thirty seven NGOs within Colombia registered their rejection of the Plan.
 [17fy]

-A.170.
-Newspaper speculation has outlined that FARC has a force of some 3,000 guerrillas and has been in control in effect since the 1960s in the Department of Putumayo.
-FARC has declared that it will not allow the destruction of coca crops, arguing that left in the hands of the Colombian military, the exercise will be a cover to oust the rebels.
+The FARC also declared that it would not allow the destruction of coca crops, arguing that left in the hands of the Colombian military, the exercise will be a cover to oust the rebels.
 [11z]